View Cart Checkout

 Based on lectures he delivered in 1850, Newman's book argues that Anglo-Catholics, who take seriously their Catholic aspirations, have no choice but to join Rome.
 It has been called "prophetic" for our times.

-By J.H.
-Newman • Introduction by Fr.
+By John Henry Newman • Introduction by Fr.
 Stanley L. Jaki

 Click to Order